-If you thought sweet-and-savory teriyaki was off the menu because you’ve cut out gluten and refined sugar, think again: this ridiculously easy teriyaki salmon recipe is flavorful, Whole30-friendly, and perfect for weeknights!
+If you thought sweet-and-savory teriyaki salmon was off the menu because you’ve cut out gluten and refined sugar, think again: this ridiculously easy teriyaki salmon recipe is flavorful, Whole30-friendly, and perfect for weeknights!

 Best of all, this recipe is INSANELY SIMPLE.
 Just marinate, bake, garnish, and eat!

-Would it shock you to learn that my teriyaki sauce is basically just my All-Purpose Stir-Fry Sauce?
+Would it shock you to learn that my gluten-free teriyaki sauce is basically just my All-Purpose Stir-Fry Sauce?

 How long can you marinate the Teriyaki Salmon?

-You can marinate the salmon fillets for as little as 15 minutes (i.e., the time it takes to preheat the oven), or as long as 8 hours.
+You can marinate the salmon filets for as little as 15 minutes (i.e., the time it takes to preheat the oven), or as long as 8 hours.
 I wouldn’t push it past 8 hours, though; the acidity of the sauce can make the salmon mushy if you keep it in there too long.

 What type of salmon should you use?

 I prefer wild king salmon for the taste—and the high fat content makes it hard to overcook.
 However, wild king salmon can be really expensive, so (being a thrifty child of immigrants!)
 I often opt for responsibly farmed steelhead trout or Atlantic salmon.
-On the other hand, I don’t love sockeye salmon—I find it a bit too fishy, and it can be easily overcooked.
-I’d rather choose sea bass, halibut, or cod if I can’t find my top choices listed above.

 (Yes, I know that picking the right seafood can be confusing.
 That’s why I always consult the Monterey Bay Aquarium Seafood Watch for the latest recommendations, and you should, too.)